-Part-time candidates agree an initial schedule of seminar courses with the Programme Co-ordinator
+Part-time candidates agree an initial schedule of seminar courses with the Programme Director.

 Seminar courses are normally assessed by assignment(s) of c.7,000 words.
-Variations may be approved by the Programme Co-ordinatorin consultation with the Postgraduate Board.
+Variations may be approved by the Director in consultation with the Postgraduate Board.